hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: String[] settings()

-   Returns array with names of all custom options.
+   Returns array with names of all custom user options.

 .. js:function:: Value settings(optionName)

-   Returns value for an option.
+   Returns value for a custom user option.

 .. js:function:: settings(optionName, value)

-   Sets value for a new option or overrides existing option.
+   Sets value for a new custom user option or overrides existing one.

 .. js:function:: String dateString(format)